agude/agude.github.io/resume.md

 A highly accomplished machine learning engineer with {{ "now" | date: "%Y" |
-minus: 2015 }} years of experience driving innovation in fraud detection, anti-money laundering, and financial modeling at leading technology companies like Cash App and Intuit.
+minus: 2015 }} years of experience driving innovation in fraud detection, anti-money laundering, and financial modeling at leading technology companies Cash App and Intuit.
 Demonstrated success in spearheading high-impact initiatives, such as enabling instant bank account opening at Cash App that increased paycheck deposits by 90%, as well as developing cutting-edge fraud monitoring systems that reduced fraud volumes by 12x in 18 months.
 A strategic